National Catholic Educational Association (US)

-The National Catholic Educational Association (NCEA) is a private, professional educational membership organization in the United States.
-It provides professional support and development for educators working in Catholic schools, universities, and religious education programs.
-According to the organization, NCEA includes more than 150,000 members involved in Catholic education across the country.
+The National Catholic Educational Association (NCEA) is a private, professional educational membership association.
+It represents over 150,000 educators in Catholic schools, universities, and religious education programs in the United States.
+It is the largest private professional education association in the world.

 Description

 The NCEA focuses on leadership development for superintendents, presidents, principals, pastors, and governing bodies, as well as professional development for teachers.
-It also serves as a voice for Catholic school education.

-The NCEA represents 150,000 Catholic educators serving 1.9 million students in Catholic education.

-The NCEA is a voluntary association of educators and institutions.
-While the United States Conference of Catholic Bishops (USCCB) remains the authority for the Catholic Church in the United States, the NCEA develops and articulates a national point of view consistent with the USCCB.
+It also serves as a representative for Catholic school education.
+It represents 150,000 Catholic educators, serving 1.9 million students in Catholic education.
+The NCEA is a voluntary association of educators and institutions, developing and articulating a national point of view consistent with the United States Conference of Catholic Bishops (USCCB).

 History

-At the beginning of the 20th century, there were three professional organizations in the United States for Catholic educators: